Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

 \subsubsection{Inhomogeneous galactic chemical evolution}

-Local inhomogeneities can only be produced if only limited amounts of ISM are polluted by and mixed with the ejecta of each event.
-The latter effect is of essential importance especially at low metallicities, where portions of the ISM are already polluted by stellar winds and supernovae, and others are not.
-Inhomogeneous mixing could produce larger element ratios in strongly polluted areas and smaller values in still less polluted ones.
-This means that the scatter in [X/Fe] at low metallicities can be a helpful asset in hinting to the origin of element X. Inhomogeneous mixing can experience similar [Fe/H] values in different locations of the Galaxy at different times or different [Fe/H] values at the same time.
+Local inhomogeneities can be produced if only limited amounts of ISM are polluted by and mixed with the ejecta of an event.
+The latter effect is of essential importance, especially at low metallicities, where portions of the ISM are already polluted by stellar winds and supernovae, and others are not.
+Inhomogeneous mixing could produce large element ratios in strongly polluted areas by only one or few events.
+This means that the scatter in [X/Fe] at low metallicities can be a helpful asset in hinting at the origin of element X. Inhomogeneous mixing can experience similar [Fe/H] values in different locations of the Galaxy at different times or different [Fe/H] values at the same time.
 In addition, different portions of the ISM are polluted by different types of events, leading to a scatter at the same metallicity, which can in fact be utilized as a constraint for these different stellar ejecta.
-This is especially the case in the very early galactic evolution ($\text{[Fe/H]}<-3$), when locally (out of a whole intitial mass function, IMF) only a few stars might have exploded and imprinted their stellar neighborhood with their ejecta.
-Thus, rare events, which produce large amounts of element X in each event, would cause a large scatter, which could be used as a very helpful constraint to identify the production site.
-Therefore, more advanced chemical evolution studies revoked the instantaneous mixing approximation \citep[e.g.][] {Chiappini:2001a,Recchi:2001,Argast.Samland.ea:2004,Spitoni:2009,Recchi:2009,vandervoort15,cescutti15,wehmeyer15,shen15,hirai15,hirai17,hayneskobayashi18}.
-For the reasons summarized above, specially for the origin of r-process elements like Eu, we think that only such inhomogeneous chemical evolution models should be utilized.
+This is especially the case in the very early galactic evolution ($\text{[Fe/H]}\le-2.5$), when locally (out of a whole initial mass function, IMF) only a few stars with varying masses might have exploded and imprinted their stellar neighborhood with their ejecta.
+Thus, rare events, which produce large amounts of element X, would cause a large scatter, being helpful to identify the production site.
+Therefore, more advanced chemical evolution studies revoked the IMA \citep[e.g.][]{Chiappini:2001a,Recchi:2001,Argast.Samland.ea:2004,Spitoni:2009,Recchi:2009,vandervoort15,cescutti15,wehmeyer15,shen15,hirai15,hirai17,Haynes.Kobayashi:2019,Wehmeyer.ea:2019,VandeVoort.ea:2019}.
+For the reasons summarized above, especially for the abundance evolution of r-process elements like Eu, such inhomogeneous chemical evolution models are well suited.